bongodev/k8sStarter/kubeadm/README.md

     sudo kubeadm reset pre-flight checks
     ```

-2. Paste the join command you got from the master node and append `--v=5` at the end:
+2. Paste the join command you got from the master node and append `--cri-socket "unix:///run/containerd/containerd.sock" --v=5` at the end:
     ```bash
-    sudo <kubeadm token> --v=5
+    sudo <copy and paste kubeadm join print from master> --cri-socket "unix:///run/containerd/containerd.sock" --v=5
     ```

 ---